ali-yaz/Udacity-Optimizing-an-ML-Pipeline-in-Azure/README.md

 Early termination policy Bandit is an early termination policy that terminates any runs where the primary metric is not within the specified slack factor with respect to the best performing training run.

 ## AutoML
-**The best performing model was a model with an accuracy of aproximately 0.9177 .**
+**The best performing model was a model with an accuracy of aproximately 0.9177 .
+AutoML pipeline experimented different models, and VotingEnsemle algorithm demontrated the highest accuracy.
+**

 ## Pipeline comparison
 **